-Choosing the right soccer club for your child is often a daunting task and is a decision that should not be taken lightly.
+Choosing the right soccer club for your child is often a daunting task and should not be taken lightly.
 Your child’s participation in any youth sport will help shape who they will become as young citizens.
 Children play sports to have fun.
 If they have fun, they will learn both the game and those life lessons best taught through sports.
 Here are some suggestions for choosing the right youth soccer environment for your child.

 Parents must enter the youth soccer marketplace with an objective view of their child’s abilities and commitment to the game.
 Where do they fit on the talent spectrum?
 How important is the game to your child?
 If you shop for a club with blinders on, you are far more susceptible to the sales pitch.
 Travel, cost, commitment and the level of play are all factors to be considered in determining whether a particular program has value for your child.

 Be an Educated Consumer

 1. What is the Club Philosophy?
 Review the Club’s Mission Statement.
 Does the Club stress outcomes (wins, league standings and tournament results) or do they stress player development (the individual growth of each child).
 A club that is outcome-oriented may sacrifice the personal development of players in order to achieve team or club success.
 These Clubs often pigeon-hole players at a very young age.
 These Clubs sell outcomes not development.
 To the contrary, a Club that focuses on player development allows players to grow, develop and learn at their most productive rate and to achieve success as a soccer player not only as a member of a soccer team.
 These Clubs will talk about player movement between teams, trying new things and being innovative with your child’s development as an athlete.

 2. Who is the Coach?
 At tryouts you should have a clear understanding of who your child’s coach would be.
 Attend a team practice or a game.
 Observe the coach, the players and the parents that attend.
 Find out…